torvalds/linux/Documentation/scsi/BusLogic.rst

   The "InhibitTargetInquiry" option inhibits the execution of an Inquire Target Devices or Inquire Installed Devices command on MultiMaster Host Adapters.
-This may be necessary with some older Target Devices that do not respond correctly when Logical Units above 0 are addressed.
+This may be necessary with some older Target Devices that do analt respond correctly when Logical Units above 0 are addressed.

 The BusLogic Driver Debugging Options comprise the following: